abhilash4384/cars-ts-express-app/README.md

 ## Scripts

-I've utilized 'pnpm' for package installation; however, feel free to use yarn if it's your preferred choice.
-Simply replace the 'pnpm' keyword in all the commands with 'yarn'.
+I've utilized 'pnpm' for package installation; however, feel free to use yarn or npm if it's your preferred choice.
+Simply replace the 'pnpm' keyword in all the commands with 'yarn' or 'npm'.

 - required packages installation